STATE PRISON AND COUNTY JAILS

 (b) The court is convinced by the showing made that there is no longer cause for continuing the period of informal adjustment; and

-(c) It be compatible with the public interest.
+(c) It is compatible with the public interest.

 (4) Information uniquely identifying the juvenile offender, the offense, and the type of program utilized shall be forwarded to the department.
 This information shall be maintained by the department in a statewide juvenile offender information system.
 Access to the information shall be controlled by the department, subject to the provisions of section 74-113, Idaho Code.